agentsofthesystem/AgentSmith/docs/developer.md

 The user may use one or the other, or both at the same time.

-NOTE:
+NOTES:
-   - **DO NOT** use print statements in as opposed to proper debugging and expect that to get merged!
+   - **DO NOT** use print statements to write variables to the terminal in as opposed to proper debugging and expect that to get merged!
    - I'm not going to leave instrutions for which buttons to click on VSCode to use the debugger.

 ## References: